ch-stark/blog1506/acm/README2.md

 	spec:
 	  clusterSet: default

-ClusterPools encapsulate details of the underlying cloud provider infrastructure and assign any clusters spawned from here into a ManagedClusterSet.
-The example shown is for AWS and for brevity detailed specifications such as the install config are omitted.
-A corresponding ClusterPool resource for GCP also needs to be defined with a non-overlapping network address space which is a Submariner pre-requisite.
+ClusterPools encapsulate infrastructure details of the underlying cloud provider and assign any clusters created to the ManagedClusterSet named red-cluster-set.
+The example shown here is for AWS and for the purpose of brevity, detailed specifications such as the install configuration are omitted.
+A corresponding ClusterPool resource for GCP must also be defined and have non-overlapping CIDRs in order for the Submariner network that will be created later to function.

 	apiVersion: hive.openshift.io/v1
 	kind: ClusterPool